cavin-mckelvey/Elk-_Stack_Project1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+Web1 - 10.0.0.4
+Web2 - 10.0.0.5

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+Filebeat
+Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+Filebeat monitors log files and collect log events.
+Metricbeat records metrics and statistical data from the operating system and from services running on the server

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the yml file to /etc/ansible/.
-- Update the _____ file to include...
+- Update the hosts file to include private IP addresses
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://[your.VM.IP]:5601/app/kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+Where do you copy it?_/etc/ansible You'll need to modify the private IP of the machines you'd like to configure in the /etc/ansible/ansible.cfg file.
+How do I specify which machine to install the ELK server on versus which to install Filebeat on? update the /etc/ansible/hosts file.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? http://[your.VM.IP]:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

+For Filebeat:
+curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/filebeat-config.yml
+filebeat-playbook:Filebeat Data

+For Metricbeat:
+curl https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat > /etc/ansible/metricbeat-config.yml
+metricbeat-playbook:Metricbeat Data